moughamir/cosmos_x_api/README.md

 - **FTS Search**: Full-text search enabled for product attributes.
 - **Easy to Deploy**: No external database dependencies required.

+## API Documentation

+For detailed information about the API endpoints, see the [API Documentation](API_DOCUMENTATION.md).

 ## Endpoints

 - `GET /products`: Retrieve a paginated list of all products.